- Study Mode: Full Time

-Our BA (Hons) Film production course will see you developing your skills and knowledge in how films go from concept to screen.
+Do you have a passion for film?
+Do you want bring stories to life?
+Our BA (Hons) Film Production course will see you developing your skills and knowledge of how films go from concept to screen.
 Work behind the camera and explore all aspects of production, from casting and scouting locations, to managing budgets and measuring the success of films.

 Why study this subject?

 The film and television sector is continually expanding.
 Increased industry demand means employers need graduates with practical skills and hands-on experience.
 From audio-visual production for film or tv or creating films for the web, to location manager, editor or sound technician, you could turn your passion for film into a rewarding and successful career with the right teaching and hands on learning experiences.

 ‘Tax reliefs for film, high-end television and animation have made production in the UK more attractive than ever.
 As of August 2020, there were 300 British films completed in 2019-20 which claimed Film tax relief (FTR), with UK expenditure of £2.5 billion.
 These figures are likely to increase as more claims are received by HMRC.
 Since the relief was introduced in 2007, 3,470 films have made claims, accounting for £18.4 billion of UK expenditure.’ (source)

 At Buckinghamshire New University we treat you like professional filmmakers.
 Films are analysed and deconstructed so you can apply those techniques to your work.
 You won’t just stop at learning about film and television, you will cover webcasting as well.
 We will help you to develop a wide range of technical and creative skills for a career in the film and media industries.
 You will be taught on cutting edge and industry standard equipment in our studios and edit suites at High Wycombe, and in our base at Pinewood Studios, by tutors who are experienced industry professionals and media practitioners.
 Many of our lecturers have written and produce award-winning films and TV shows and can share their valuable industry insights.